 The Appellate Division considered these questions in the Plattsburgh case.
 The City of Plattsburgh and its police officers union agreed while negotiating their 1995-1998 Taylor Law contract to include a provision -- referred to as the “207-c benefits” -- in the agreement.
 The contract’s “207-c benefits” clause provided that permanently disabled police officers would receive the same benefits provided permanently disabled firefighters pursuant to GML Sect.
 207-a.

 The benefits under 207-a and 207-c are nearly identical except for retirement salary supplements.
-If a firefighter is receiving an accidental or line-of-duty disability retirement allowance, the municipality must pay him or her a supplement to bring his or income up to the level of compensation that the firefighter would have earned had he or she not been disabled.
+If a firefighter is receiving an accidental or line-of-duty disability retirement allowance, the municipality must pay him or her a supplement to bring his or her income up to the level of compensation that the firefighter would have earned had he or she not been disabled.
 This supplement is paid until the firefighter attains the mandatory age of retirement or he or she completes the period of service required before he or she could be terminated or retired.
 However, Section 207-c does not require municipalities to pay such salary supplements upon a disabled police officer’s retirement.

 How Section 207-a became cited in the Plattsburgh police agreement is a bit of a mystery.
 According to court documents, city officials drafted the agreement after looking at several models provided by the union.
 These included police contracts that cited 207-c as well as the city’s own agreement with its firefighters, which cited 207-a.
 It is common practice to borrow language from reference agreements, which might explain how the 207-a benefit may have been negotiated for the police.